awsdocs/amazon-ec2-user-guide/doc_source/viewing_metrics_with_cloudwatch.md

 ## Status check metrics<a name="status-check-metrics"></a>

 The `AWS/EC2` namespace includes the following status check metrics\.
 By default, status check metrics are available at a 1\-minute frequency at no charge\.
 For a newly\-launched instance, status check metric data is only available after the instance has completed the initialization state \(within a few minutes of the instance entering the running state\)\.
-For more information about EC2 status checks, see [Status Checks For Your Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/monitoring-system-instance-status-check.html)\.
+For more information about EC2 status checks, see [Status checks for your instances](monitoring-system-instance-status-check.md)\.

 | Metric | Description |